How to Withdraw Money from Stash Invest

 Better known as an ACAT transfer, this system can move both cash and securities from one brokerage firm to another.
 It cannot be used to move cash between bank accounts.

 The second disadvantage of ACAT transfers is cost.
-Stash charges $75 for each outgoing transfer, although the receiving broker may reimburse it.
+Stash charges $100 for each outgoing transfer, although the receiving broker may reimburse it.
 That’s something you’ll probably want to check on if you opt for an ACAT transfer.

 To start an ACAT transfer, you need to fill out a transfer form with the incoming brokerage house, which in this case will not be Stash.
 Be sure to specify a cash-only transfer if you don’t want to move your stocks and ETFs from your Stash Invest account.

-Stash Visa Debit Card
+Stash Debit Card

-A really convenient way to move available cash out of a Stash banking account is the company’s Visa debit card.
+A really convenient way to move available cash out of a Stash banking account is the company’s debit card.
 There is no cost to add this to a bank account.
 Unfortunately, it is not available on a brokerage account.
 A Stash banking account is automatically connected to an investment account, though.

 Outside of this network, Stash charges $2.50 for every ATM withdrawal, and the ATM owner may charge its own fee.
 Just for checking a balance at a non-Allpoint machine, Stash charges 50¢.
 Using any human teller to withdraw cash will cost $2.50.
 Any transaction outside the United States has a 3% fee.